bgu303/Recordstore-Backend/README.md

 - Express for back-end endpoints.
 - JSON Web Token (jwt) used to manage users.
 - Bcrypt for password encryption and decryption.
+- Socket.IO for real-time chat.
+More information can be found at: https://socket.io/

 ## Features
 - **User management:** Authentication mechanisms ensure secure access to the system.